1. Introduction

 acp:agent

-- The agent attribute used in a Matcher defines a set of agents, at least one of which MUST match the resource access Context for the agent restriction to be satisfied.
+- In a Matcher, agent attributes define a set of agents, at least one of which MUST match the Context for the Matcher to be satisfied.

 -